sgys banner books

 “Examine yourselves, whether ye be in the faith; prove your own selves.
 Know ye not your own selves, how that Jesus Christ is in you, except ye be reprobates?
 2 Corinthians 13:5

 The souls of millions who think they are saved are going to be damned due to not being truly given over to the LORD they claim to know and be saved by.
-If their lives were truly given over, they would be helping others and the work of Christ to be advanced in this fleeting world.
+If their lives were truly given over to the LORD as He requires, they would be helping others and doing the Great Commission in this fleeting world.

 Their covetousness – “I want this” or “I just bought that” – is telling on their wicked hearts (Luke 12; 1 Timothy 6).
 They are sinning away their day of grace as they live unto self and are rich toward self and not Jesus.
 They are “not rich toward God” to use Christ’s own words (Luke 12:21).
 Jesus promised these would be damned for their turning a dead ear and blind eye to the needs of others – “Inasmuch as ye did it not to one of the least of these, ye did it not to me.”
 (Matthew 25:45) The light bills and rent/mortgages of some in-need Christians go unpaid.
 The pantries of some remain empty.
 True, New Testament ministries go unfunded …. and Why? – Because of the waste of millions who call themselves by the name of the One who came and gave ALL.
 They do not resemble Him which clearly shows that they are not following Him and merely rendering lip service to Him in order to deceive their own darkened hearts into the vain imagination that they are going to be with Him eternally.